antzGames/OpenVAT-for-Godot/README.md

 > The JSON file is automatically imported on `_ready()` which means it imports on every activation.
 This makes sure that the latest JSON file is used.

 > [!NOTE]
-> If no animation tracks are defined in the OpenVAT JSON file, then a `Default` animation track is created on import.
+> If no animation tracks are defined in the OpenVAT JSON file, then a `Default` looping animation track is created on import.

 The JSON importer outputs information on the console: